macrat/ayd/README.md

 You may want to use [exec](#exec), [HTTP](#http), or plugin for alerting.
 (Even you can use ping, DNS, etc as alerting. but... it's useless in almost all cases)

-Ayd will kick alert at only the timing that incident caused, and it won't kick at the timing that continuing or resolved the incident.
+Ayd will kick alert at the timing that incident caused, resolved, or message changed.

 You can specify alerting URL like below.